graceegal/graceegal/README.md

 ## 📫 Let’s connect!
 Here is my [LinkedIn](https://www.linkedin.com/in/graceegallivan/) if you'd like to know more!
 Feel free to reach out - I'd love to chat.

+&nbsp;
-## You can find some of my favorite projects pinned below ⬇
+### You can find some of my favorite projects pinned below ⬇

 <!--
 **graceegal/graceegal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.